Cram school: Australia

 Cram schools are referred to largely as "coaching colleges" or "tuition centres".
 They are used primarily to achieve the necessary results for the entrance exam for highly competitive selective schools in New South Wales and Victoria.
 They are also used extensively in English, mathematics and science courses for the Higher School Certificate, Victorian Certificate of Education, and other high school subjects in the final years of schooling.

 Bangladesh

 In Bangladesh, cram schools are known as "coaching centers" and in some cases, "tutorials".
 Most cram schools provide help for admission tests of public universities and medical colleges like BUET, CUET, RUET, KUET, Universities of Dhaka, Chittagong, Rajshahi and Jahangirnagar, medical colleges etc., and public examinations like PSC, JSC, SSC, and HSC.
+They are also available for preparing for different high school admission tests, including the Cadet Colleges and other renowned institutions.
 There are also some variants which have entered the market of ever-increasing help seekers.
 For example, cram schools now also prepare students for language tests like IELTS and TOEFL, aptitude tests like GRE, GMAT, SAT, and so on.
 In recent years, cram schools have also been extended to the tests for government civil services like BCS Examination.